habamax/.vim/README.rst

 Sometimes ago I have created `vim-select`_ plugin to simplify opening of files/buffers and other things in vim.
-I was a happy user but then another scratch of vimscript and I have way simpler fuzzy popup finder that does most of the things I need:
+I was a happy user but then another scratch of vimscript and I have a way simpler fuzzy popup finder that does most of the things I need:

 - A `wrapper function`__ to narrow down any list provided as a parameter to something you can select from.